 F4 lenses are far inferior to f2 when it comes to precision focusing.
 This is especially relevant with the ultra flat surface of a CCD (in comparison to the unevenness of the film) and the CCD’s resolution surpassing the lenses’ resolving power.
 When combining different moving pieces that originate in different technological eras you have a lot of room to question your focusing.

-I am not new to manual focusing, yet for critical work, I always check the DB screen (or laptop when tethered) using liveview or 100% magnification (another less favorable option is the back’s focus check feature), and would often find that my initial focusing through the cameras optical viewer was a bit off (even with a newly manufacturer calibrated back, a decent screen and a chimney style finder).
+I am not new to manual focusing, yet for critical work, I often check the DB screen (or laptop when tethered) using liveview or 100% magnification (another less favorable option is the back’s focus check feature).
+A decent screen and a chimney style finder would make your focusing easier, as the acute Matt D screen are significantly brighter and chimney viewer (as well as the original waist level finder) present a much bigger image than 45 deg prisms (and i have tried a good few models).

 I do not want to delve deep here, but only to say that it works great except that sometimes I get an image with some version of this (see photo):

 Phase One says it is a lens shutter sync issue, but I do not think so, as it appeared with all lenses and always resolved when the back was restarted.
-This issue is more common when using slower shutter speeds.
+This issue is more common when using slower shutter speeds or zero latency, when the back tends to warm up.

 Interface and connectivity are no less than fantastic (especially when compared to previous generation Leaf Aptus II).
 Moreover, the later models even include wireless connectivity.

-Color balance is almost only done with a gray card – this is simply how you work with these devices.
+Color balance is almost only done with a gray card and color checker icc profiling – this is simply how you work with these devices.

 Color rendering is very accurate, but I wish C1 would automatically integrate with x-rite color checker or another alternative, as Lightroom does.
-ISO is only usable up to 200(!).
-ISO200 already presents drop down in grain.
+I only use ISO 35-50-100, as ISO200 already presents a significant drop down in grain, as this 1:1 crops present:

 Sensor+ is a nice option, but not for my type of work.
 I have also experienced intense moire when tried using it for cityscapes.

-I would say that for the focusing precision reason only (and lack of autofocusing), if your main objective is fast and intensive commercial work, you would better go with a newer MF camera or high end full frame set.
+If your main objective is fast and intense commercial work, you would better go with a newer MF camera or high end full frame set.
 If you photograph architecture/interiors – the lack of an ultra wide lens rules this system out.
 If you work at a slower pace (product/fine-art/landscape) or use both film and digital, then Hasselblad V + DB is a pleasure and a great system to produce gorgeous images for exceptional scale.

 Disclaimer: This post is meant to share my experience as a camera user.
 The author is not responsible for any damage which may occur by following the advice or recommendations posted here.